Continuing Education Activity

 - Explain the indications where depolarizing neuromuscular blockade agents are appropriate.

 - Outline the adverse events and monitoring necessary when using depolarizing neuromuscular blocking agents.

 - Review the importance of improving care coordination among interprofessional team members to improve outcomes for patients undergoing procedures where depolarizing neuromuscular blocking agents are used.

-Neuromuscular blocking agents are commonly used to paralyze patients requiring intubation whether in an emergency as a life-saving intervention or for a scheduled surgery and procedure.
+Neuromuscular blocking agents are commonly used to paralyze patients requiring intubation whether in an emergency as a life-saving intervention or as a scheduled surgery and procedure.
 The indications for intubation during an emergency can be divided into 3 categories: failure to maintain or protect the airway, failure to adequately ventilate or oxygenate, and anticipation of a decline in clinical status.

 The most well-known depolarizing neuromuscular blocking agent is succinylcholine.
-It is the only such drug used clinically and is considered by many the drug of choice for emergency department RSI although this is controversial.
+It is the only such drug used clinically and is considered by many the drug of choice for emergency department RSI, although this is controversial.
 It provides the fastest of optimal conditions during intubation of critically ill patients.

 Mechanism of Action